USEPA/WNTR/documentation/resilience.rst

 					Entropy can be computed using the :doc:`entropy</apidoc/wntr.metrics.entropy>` method.

 Fraction of delivered volume		:doc:`fdv</apidoc/wntr.metrics.fraction_delivered>` method
-					When using demand-driven hydraulic simulations, the :doc:`adjust_demand</apidoc/wntr.metrics.adjust_demand>` method should be used before computing this metric.

 Fraction of delivered demand		:doc:`fdd</apidoc/wntr.metrics.fraction_delivered>` method
-					When using demand-driven hydraulic simulations, the :doc:`adjust_demand</apidoc/wntr.metrics.adjust_demand>` method should be used before computing this metric.

 =====================================  ================================================================================================================================================